An Introduction to Geometric Topology: Laminations

 \subsection{Intersection form}

-We now show that the intersection form $i$ between curves and laminations has a surprisingly simple behaviour if we parametrize $\calML$ as $C\times \ldots \times C$.
+We now show that the intersection form $i$ between curves and laminations has a surprisingly simple behaviour after that we parametrise the space $\calML$ as $C\times \ldots \times C$.

 We note that $C\times \ldots \times C$ is a piecewise-linear object in $\matR^{9g-9}$, that is it is the support of a simplicial complex.
 Recall that a continuous map between simplicial complexes is \emph{simplicial} if it sends each simplex onto a simplex in an affine linear way, and it is \emph{piecewise linear} if it restricts to a simplicial map on some subdivisions.
-Finally, we say that the map is \emph{integral piecewise linear} if every affine linear map involved has integer coefficients.
+Finally, the map is \emph{half-integral piecewise linear} if all the affine linear maps have half-integer (possibly integer) coefficients.

 \begin{prop} For every $\gamma\in\calS$ the map